Pressure (play): UK Tour / West End

 The UK Tour and West End productions of Pressure received mostly positive reviews.

 Reviewing the UK Tour, Sara Crompton of WhatsOnStage found the show "riveting" with a simple but effective set design, and wrote that the show "...covers a lot of ground without ever resorting to patriotic cliché."
-Meanwhile, Nick Wells of Radio Times praised the research done for the show, writing "Haig has obviously done his research, and then smartly played with the facts for full dramatic effect.
+Meanwhile, Nick Wells of Radio Times praised the research done for the show, writing that "Haig has obviously done his research, and then smartly played with the facts for full dramatic effect.
 You wouldn’t think a story about predicting the weather could play like a thriller, but it does."
 Wells also singled out the performances of Sinclair, as General Eisenhower, and Rogers, as Kay Summersby.
 Aleks Sierz of The Arts Desk wrote that while he liked the set design and the reliance on accuracy, he felt the role of Kay Summersby felt somewhat underdeveloped.

-Reviewing the West End production for The Guardian, Michael Billington praised the attention to detail, the show's nuance, and the ability to create tension and suspense despite the outcome being apparent.
+Reviewing the West End production for The Guardian, Michael Billington praised the attention to detail, the show's nuance, and the ability to create tension and suspense, even though the outcome was apparent.
 Douglas Mayo, of BritishTheatre.com, praised Sinclair's "brash and commanding" performance as General Eisenhower, and described the scenes between Stagg and Krick as "electric".
 Andrzej Lukowski of Time Out was more critical, awarding the show three out of five stars in a mixed review.
-Although Lukowski found the show enjoyable and appreciated the focus on simply telling the story, he felt that Haig's inexperience as a playwright was sometimes apparent, particularly in the beginning of the show.
+Although Lukowski found the show enjoyable and appreciated the focus on simply telling the story, he felt that Haig's inexperience as a playwright was sometimes apparent, particularly at the start of the show.

-Rosemary Lunn, an experienced diver who reviewed the show for the Interational Dive Magazine, praised the research done for the show and the accurate depictions given of the English Channel.
-Lunn also noted that the show gave her a deeper appreciation for the weather conditions the Allied forces endured to get to France.
+Rosemary Lunn, an experienced diver, who reviewed the show for the International Dive Magazine, praised the research done for the show and the accurate depictions given of the English Channel.
+Lunn also noted that the show gave her a deeper appreciation of the weather conditions the Allied forces had endured to get to France.

 Toronto

-The Toronto production has received positive reviews.
+The Toronto production received positive reviews.

-Christopher Hoile praised the show, writing that it was a "tautly written play of mounting tension leavened with humour.
+Christopher Hoile praised the show, writing that it was a "tautly written play of mounting tension, leavened with humour.
 The production is beautifully detailed and the acting and direction are impeccable."
 Hoile further commented that the play "keeps us on the edge of our seats", despite the audience already knowing the outcome.
 Martin Morrow of The Globe and Mail gave a positive review of the show, writing that it was an "...intense but frequently entertaining history lesson."
 Morrow also praised the cast, and felt that the play maintained a strong level of intensity and suspense, with some injections of humor.
 Samantha Wu of BroadwayWorld praised the performances of Malcolm Sinclair, Kevin Doyle, and Laura Rogers.

 In a more mixed review, Joshua Chong of Next Magazine commented that the play felt formulaic and that the portrayal of Irving P. Krick as a "stereotypical macho American" was lacking.